How To Set Up Nameservers For Your Domain Name And Website

 • If you have registered a domain name with GoDaddy (or another domain registrar), then you will need to instruct the registrar to point your domain to your webhosting server (we’ll show you this in the tutorial below).

-Log into your domain registrar account
+(Log into your domain registrar account)

-Inside your account area, locate ‘Domains’ and click on ‘Manage’ to open up your domain management console …
+Once you’re logged in, go to My Account > All Products and click on ‘Manage’ to open up your domain management console …

 (Manage Domains)